TeoBouvard/nephelae/README.md

 - simulation path update does not work, have to redraw it entirely
 - WARNING HARDCODED VALUE OF MESONH MAX TIME IN MAP.JS(715)
 - roll estimate by heading change

+- k-means clustering, then convex hull ?
+- why is message.data an array ?
+(3d data ?)

 ---